 To qualify for UK student visa, a student needs to show a personnel bank statement-under the new TIER-4 POINTS-BASED SYSTEM.

-This bank statement is required for your student visa application and after your application for your visa, you should not touch the amount in your account (until you receive a reply from the embassy) or you will get your visa refused.
+This bank statement is required for your student visa application and after your application for your visa you should not touch the amount in your account (until you receive a reply from the embassy) or you will get your visa refused.
 Remember that the ambassadors may check your bank account up to three times before you are granted a visa.
 So be serious and do not temper with the account or you will lose the case.

 For this purpose you can take student loan but it is highly recommended that the amount is in your own account.